mingrammer/mingrammer/README.md

 My name is MinJae Kwon (a.k.a mingrammer).

-- :computer: Backend engineer who loves designing an system architecture.
+- :computer: Backend engineer who loves designing system architectures.
 - :gift: Open source enthusiast.
 Thanks for the all open source contributors.
 - :art: Creator of [Diagrams](https://github.com/mingrammer/diagrams), the Diagram as Code language.
 (Try it!)
 - :snowman: Do you wanna build a highly scalable distributed system?
 Yes I do! :blush: